|

 Use Sun Protection

-It is so important to remember that self-tanners offer no sun protection to your skin.
-You will be using a self-tanner to avoid sitting in the sun, so not using sunscreen really makes this process pointless.
+It is important to remember that self-tanners offer no sun protection to your skin.
+Since you will be using a self-tanner to avoid sitting in the sun, not using sunscreen really makes this process pointless.

-By using sunscreen, you will be giving your skin added protection, and you will be preventing any premature aging or damage done by the sun.
+By using sunscreen, you will give your skin added protection and prevent any premature aging or damage caused by the sun.

 Use Self-Tanner At Night

-There is a worry that DHA and the reaction it has to your skin can cause oxidative stress, and this can be emphasized if you expose your skin to UV rays while the self-tanner is developing on your skin.
+There is a worry that DHA and its reaction to your skin can cause oxidative stress, which can be exacerbated if you expose your skin to UV rays while the self-tanner is developing.

-The UV rays and oxidative stress can increase the free radicals found on your skin, which could lead to skin aging and damage over time.
+UV rays and oxidative stress can increase the free radicals in your skin, which could lead to skin aging and damage over time.

 Use An Antioxidant

-Good options include vitamin A, vitamin B, C, and E. These also have some other skin benefits and are wonderful to include in your skincare routine anyways.
+Good options include vitamins A, B, C, and E. These also have some other skin benefits and are wonderful to include in your skincare routine anyway.

 Moisturize

-Make sure to moisturize your skin before and after applying self-tanning products.
-A self-tanner might have a drying effect on your skin, so making sure your skin is kept hydrated is the best way to keep it nourished.
+Moisturize your skin before and after applying self-tanning products.
+A self-tanner might have a drying effect on your skin, so keeping it hydrated is the best way to keep it nourished.

 Is Self-Tanner Bad For Your Skin?

-Self-tanner might have certain negative side effects on your skin, but these are not nearly as bad as the damage done to your skin by sitting out in the sun or in a tanning bed.
+Self-tanner might have specific negative side effects on your skin, but these are not nearly as bad as the damage done by sitting out in the sun or a tanning bed.

-To avoid self-tanner drying or irritating your skin, you should opt for one that contains naturally derived DHA and natural ingredients which nourish and hydrate your skin.
+To avoid self-tanner drying or irritating your skin, opt for one that contains naturally derived DHA and natural ingredients that nourish and hydrate it.

-Apply sunscreen over your self-tan whenever you go out into the sun, to reduce the chance of sun damage, and to keep your tan looking glowing and gorgeous!
+Apply sunscreen over your self-tan whenever you go out into the sun to reduce the chance of sun damage and keep your tan looking glowing and gorgeous!

 Related Questions